Welcome to the Barn Quilt Trail of Benton County, MO!

 How the barn quilt trail came to be

 Our committee of enthusiastic local individuals has worked diligently to secure barns for the beautiful quilt squares.
-This is alongside speaking with a local artist about utilizing her talent to do the squares, with the talented, Mrs. Kathie Kinkaid-Hubbard of Hubbard Holler.
-(Hubbard has been doing these amazing barn quilt squares for many years.)
+We work alongside a talented local artist, Mrs. Kathie Kinkaid-Hubbard of Hubbard Holler.
+Hubbard has been doing these amazing barn quilt squares for many years.

-Moreover, the committee took great care to select the first 10 barns based on their history, heritage, agriculture, location and visibility from paved roads that are close to already existing assets throughout Benton County.
+Moreover, the committee took great care to select the first 10 barns when they began the trail in 2022- based on their history, heritage, agriculture, location and visibility from paved roads that are close to already existing assets throughout Benton County.
+There were an additional 10 squares brought to life in 2023 and we are working on more for the new year 2024.

-After applying for a grant through the MO Humanities Council for the first 10 squares, the dream has become a reality.
-We are extremely grateful to them for providing the $2,000 grant to get this trail started.
-Benton County Tourism & Recreation also committed $1,000 to this project.
+After applying for a grant through the MO Humanities Council for the first 20 squares, the dream has become a reality.
+We are extremely grateful to them for providing the matched funding to begin this vision.
+Benton County Tourism & Recreation also committed $2,500 to this project since its inception.

 WE ARE CURRENTLY REVISING THE TRAIL BROCHURE.
-CHECK BACK FOR UPDATES SOON (8/28/23).
+CHECK BACK FOR UPDATES SOON.

 GOOGLE MAP LINk